The acronym “uPVC” is odd enough to put anyone’s head in a spin – and that’s before they’ve even read the full term!

 uPVC really is the cream of the crop when it comes to window and door frames.
 It provides strength, durability, resistance to the elements, and a fantastic finish all in a cheap and lightweight package.
 You really can’t go wrong with uPVC.

-If you’re interested in how we use uPVC at Garden Buildings Direct, or you want to take a closer look at our insulated garden buildings, then check out our hub page using the button below!
+If you’re interested in how we use uPVC at Garden Buildings Direct, then check out these 5 Best Log Cabins next!